PCR guide UK 2026 All budgets

 FOSSiBOT F2400

 If your goal is genuine whole-home backup — keeping a full-size fridge running for 24+ hours while also charging phones, running lighting, and maybe a TV — the FOSSiBOT F2400 is the step up you need.
 At 2048Wh with 2400W output and 4800W surge, it can handle essentially everything short of an electric oven or shower.
-The 27kg weight means it stays put once positioned.
+The UPS function (<30ms switchover) keeps sensitive electronics alive seamlessly during a cut.
+The 27kg weight means it stays put once positioned, but that's fine for a home backup unit that lives under the stairs or in a cupboard.

 Capacity: 2048 Wh